arkency/posts/posts/2015-04-30-on-my-radar-rethinkdb-plus-react-dot-js-plus-rails.md

 Here we use the feature of [changefeeds](http://rethinkdb.com/docs/changefeeds/ruby/) from RethinkDB.
 You can subscribe to changes from a table, a single document or even a query and be notified every time something changed.
-In our example we subscribe to `changes` from one document, the last Artcile:
+In our example we subscribe to `changes` from one document, the last Article:

 ```
 #!ruby